 The third day can be devoted to hiking again with a second night at the inhabitant.
 A formula is much appreciated by walkers.
 This is an opportunity to visit some even more remote areas.

 This third day of trekking in Sapa can be devoted to the discovery of ethnic markets which are held on certain days in the region.
 It takes a few hours to travel by vehicle through beautiful mountain scenery to get there.
 But there is always a spectacle with the presence of a multitude of ethnic minorities coming from the neighbouring valleys to come and trade in a very unique atmosphere.
 It can also be an opportunity to discover more distant areas of Sapa such as the magnificent Ta Phin or Lao Chai valleys for a few walks and to admire splendid panoramas of rice terraces.

-Be careful to choose the season to go to Sapa.
-Choose April, May, June, late September, October and November.
+Be careful to choose the right season to go to Sapa.
+Choose April, May, June, late September, October or November.

 on 28 Feb, 2021